djmonkeyuk/nms-base-builder/README.md

 * Translate, rotate and scale any base part to any position and any size!
 * Define presets to build complex items quickly.
 Share or download presets online.
 * Save and Load bases to disk (.json format).
-* Import and Export base data compatable with the No Mans Sky Save Editor.
+* Import and Export back and forth from the game using the No Mans Sky Save Editor.
 * Snapping features help with the placement of base parts.
 Similar to the snapping features in-game.
 * A Power and Logic UI panel helps manage electricity and switches.